 Articles

-• Cobbs Creek: A Brief Historical Overview
+• Cobbs Creek: A Brief Historical Overview by Adam Levine

 Keep Reading

-Cobbs Creek: A Brief Historical Overview
+Cobbs Creek: A Brief Historical Overview by Adam Levine

-• Glossary of Drainage Terms
+• Glossary of Drainage Terms by C. Drew Brown

 Keep Reading

-Glossary of Drainage Terms
+Glossary of Drainage Terms by C. Drew Brown

 • Manayunk and the Schuylkill Navigation

-by Adam Levine The following brief historical overview, written in 2014 for the Philadelphia Water Department and Philadelphia Parks and Recreation, focuses specifically on the transportation aspects of the Schuylkill Navigation and the Manayunk Canal.
+The following brief historical overview, written by Adam Levine in 2014 for the Philadelphia Water Department and Philadelphia Parks and Recreation, focuses specifically on the transportation aspects of the Schuylkill Navigation and the Manayunk Canal.
 The history of the community and industries that grew up in Manayunk and elsewhere after the construction of the canal…

 Keep Reading